ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 ## 5.6 Summary
 Congratulations!!
 You have crossed Chapter 5 successfully!

 Things get quite complex and rich quickly as we add relationships and ask the relationships to satisfy more and more constraints.
 However, once set up right, the tools make life better because all the complex thinking is handled early on eliminating the necessity to think cleverly about the edge cases when the tools is used.
 We will demonstrate this idea in the next chapter when we look into the concept of “find and replace” inside graphs!
 You would be accustomed to using the “find-and-replace” operation in text editors.
-In the next chapter, we shall apply the idea of “find-and-replace” to graphs by the means of graph colimits.
+In the next chapter, we shall apply the idea of “find-and-replace” to graphs by computing pushouts.

 It only gets easier from here!!

+[FROM HERE, THE NEXT TWO SECTIONS MUST BE INTRODUCED IN CHAPTER 4.]

+We said that we are going to use memes from relational thinking to play this game.
+Sections 2 and 3 will introduce two such memes from relational thinking.

 # Move content below to Chapter 4